-Since, as discussed above, chronologically ordered mental representations are crucial for the ability to anticipate actions, differences in the accuracy of those representations between experts and non-experts are likely to result in differences in their anticipatory skills.
-Evidence for this comes from a study by Güldenpenning, Kunde, Weigelt, and Schack (2012).
+As discussed above, chronologically ordered mental representations are crucial for the ability to anticipate actions.
+Therefore, differences in the accuracy of those representations between experts and non-experts are likely to result in differences in their anticipatory skills.
+Evidence for this comes from a study by Güldenpenning et al. (2012).
 Using a priming paradigm, they found that motor experts were more sensitive to the temporal order of expertise-related movement sequences than novices.
-Specifically, they presented high-jump athletes (motor experts) and non-athletes (motor novices) with primetarget pairs that depicted different body postures from a high-jump action.
-The high-jump action sequences were divided into different movement phases, e.g., approach and flight phase, and each of these phases was further divided into four movement components (earlier to later movement components).
-The prime-target pairs could either show body postures selected from the same movement phase (e.g., approach & approach) or postures selected from different movement phases (e.g., approach & flight).
-Furthermore, the prime-target pairs were either presented in their chronological order (earlier movement as prime followed by later movement as target) or reversed order (later movement as prime followed by earlier movement as target).
+Specifically, they presented high-jump athletes (motor experts) and non-athletes (motor novices) with prime-target pairs that depicted different body postures from a high-jump action.
+The high-jump action sequences were divided into different movement phases, for example, approach and flight phase, and each of these phases was further divided into four movement components (earlier to later movement components).
+The prime-target pairs could either show body postures selected from the same movement phase (e.g., approach and approach) or postures selected from different movement phases (e.g., approach and flight).
+Furthermore, the primetarget pairs were presented in either their chronological order (earlier movement as prime followed by later movement as target) or reversed order (later movement as prime followed by earlier movement as target).
 Participants had to indicate whether the target image depicted a posture from the approach phase or the flight phase.
 The results revealed a temporal-order priming effect, where participants were faster to respond to the target when prime-target pairs reflected the chronological order of the movement (e.g., approach phase prime followed by flight phase target).
-Importantly, while all participants showed a temporal-order priming effect for between-phase prime-target pairs (i.e., approach phase prime followed by a flight phase target), only motor experts showed a temporal-order priming effect for within-phase prime-target pairs (i.e., earlier approach phase movement followed by later approach phase movement).
-Güldenpenning et al. (2012) concluded that knowledge about the high jump movement is represented in a specific (chronological) order and that more accurate mental representations may be linked to superior anticipatory skills.
+Importantly, although all participants showed a temporalorder priming effect for between-phase prime-target pairs (i.e., approach phase prime followed by a flight phase target), only motor experts showed a temporal-order priming effect for within-phase prime-target pairs (i.e., earlier approach phase movement followed by later approach phase movement).
+Güldenpenning et al. (2012) concluded that knowledge about the high-jump movement is represented in a specific (chronological) order and that more accurate mental representations may be linked to superior anticipatory skills.